Domaine Minhaé

 Rhône Valley, France

-In Blacé, a charming commune northeast of Villefranche, the summer vines have yielded small bunches of great concentration.
-It’s mid September, and Bertrand, her face bright and wind-chapped, gestures to her “favourite plot.”
+In Blacé, a charming commune northeast of Villefranche, the summer vines had yielded small bunches of great concentration.
+It’s mid September, and Bertrand, her face bright & wind-chapped, gestures to her “favourite plot.”
 Between two neat rows of Gamay, field grasses and legumes are taking root.
 "That’s rye and phacelia," she explains, crouching to run a hand through the cover crop.
-“The idea is to de-compact the soil, bring in biomass, and make it hospitable again—for insects, for bees, for earthworms.”
+“The idea is to de-compact the soil, bring in biomass, and make it hospitable again — for insects, for bees, for earthworms.”
 She flashes a grin: “I don’t plow.
-It saves time.”
+It saves time.” - Her work is a dialogue with the land rather than an imposition upon it, and she experiments with non-écimage (leaving vines untrimmed) to encourage deeper rooting.
+While she manages only a few hectares, her ambitions are deliberately modest: “It’s enough,” she insists, as everything is bottled, labeled, and packed by her own hands.

 Her practical approach belies a poetic sensibility.
-Bertrand's work is steeped in respect for the vine and the ecosystem it inhabits.
+Bertrand's work is steeped in respect for the vine & the ecosystem it inhabits.
 She speaks with quiet reverence about feeding her soils and drawing life back into them.
 Her inspiration?
 The teachings of Masanobu Fukuoka, the Japanese pioneer of “do-nothing” farming.
 It’s an ethos she embraces with fervour: minimal intervention, maximum care.